 3) The further away you live from the equator, the less vitamin D you would make.

-Cod liver oil is an excellent source of vitamin D. Other food sources are fish, egg yolks, liver, and butter.
+Cod liver oil is an excellent source of vitamin D with 1 tablespoon providing about 1360 IU.
+Other food sources are fish, egg yolks, liver, and butter.
 Every 100 grams of catfish and salmon contains about 425 IU and 360 IU vitamin D, respectively.

 Vitamin D from animal sources is in the form of vitamin D3, whereas vitamin D from plant sources is vitamin D2.
 Mushrooms and dark green leafy vegetables are the best sources of vitamin D2.

 Dietary vitamin D is in the form of cholecalciferol, which is absorbed well from the small intestine and then is transported to the liver wherein converts into 25 – hydroxycholecalciferol.
 Vitamin D3 and D2 have equivalent biologic activity and are activated equally well in humans.
-Vitamin D is stored mainly in the liver and small amounts in the spleen, skin, brain, and bones.
+Excessive vitamin D is stored in adipose tissues (fats) and small amounts in the liver, spleen, skin, brain, and bones.
 The absorption of vitamin D is diminished by mineral oils.

 Benefits of Vitamin D:

 The following conditions may benefit from vitamin D:

 - Osteomalacia (softening of the bones in adults).

 - Rickets (softening of the bones in children).

 - Cancer prevention (especially prostate, breast, and colon cancers).